 When you’re faced with a leak, you want to get it patched up ASAP to mitigate safety hazards and prevent loss of your product.

-We’ve seen a number of methods, from off-the-shelf tapes or composite products, to a Do-It-Yourself stopgap.
+We’ve seen a number of methods, from off-the-shelf tapes or composite products to Do-It-Yourself stop-gaps.

 So you might focus on diverting the leak to mitigate the safety risk, which is great.
 But you’re still losing product.

-The thing is, competency on leak repair isn’t so different from welding.
-Like previously mentioned, there’s over 40 competencies.
+The thing is, competency in leak repair isn’t so different from welding.
+As previously mentioned, there are over 40 competencies.